nicofighter45/VanadiumMod/README.md

 If java isn't install in your computer, install it https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html

+### Minecraft

+You need to have a minecraft 1.19 instance and launch it once at least.
+Then you can leave minecraft

 ### Fabric

 Download the fabric launcher and install the last client version in 1.19